Making Sense of the Federal Reserve

 All Reserve Bank presidents attend FOMC meetings, however, even when they are not designated voting members.
 By tradition, the chair of the FOMC is also the Chair of the Board of Governors.

-The chart to the left shows the voting schedule for the FOMC.
+The chart on this page shows the voting schedule for the FOMC.
 As noted, the president of the Federal Reserve Bank of New York and members of the Board of Governors are permanent voting members.
-Most Reserve Bank presidents serve one-year terms on a three-year rotating schedule; however, the presidents of the Cleveland and Chicago Feds serve on a two-year rotating schedule.
-For example, in Year 1 the presidents of the Boston, Cleveland, St. Louis, and Kansas City Feds serve as voting members.
+Most Reserve Bank presidents serve one-year terms on a three-year rotating schedule; the presidents of the Cleveland and Chicago Feds serve on a two-year rotating schedule.
+For example, in Year 1, the presidents of the Boston, Cleveland, St. Louis, and Kansas City Feds serve as voting members.

-• The Board's Governors and all 12 Reserve Bank presidents—whether they are voting members that year or not—offer their assessments of recent developments and views on the economic outlook.
+- The Board's Governors and all 12 Reserve Bank presidents—whether they are voting members that year or not—offer their assessments of recent developments and views on the economic outlook.

 Armed with this wealth of up-to-date national, international, and regional information, the FOMC discusses the monetary policy options that would best move the economy toward the “dual mandate” objectives given to the Fed by Congress: maximum employment and price stability.
 The FOMC meeting concludes with a decision on the stance of policy.

 Related: Learn more about FOMC participants at FOMC Speak.